hamish/graphfetch/README.md

 ## Background
 When I first started using ndb, I found myself doing things like invoice.customer.get().name in my template code.
 This seemed to be a bad idea(tm).

 I started creating custom code to manually stitch results together, this worked a lot better - particularly in the templates, but I ended up with a lot more code to maintain than I wanted.
-This is also when I deveoped the pattern of using identifier_key for KeyProperties and identifier_keys for repeated Key Properties so that identifier and identifiers were available on the object to attache the target objects and lists.
+This is also when I developed the pattern of using identifier_key for KeyProperties and identifier_keys for repeated Key Properties so that identifier and identifiers were available on the object to attache the target objects and lists.

-In an effort to reduce the amount of code I have to support, I have consolodated the code that retrieves datastore objects into the graphfetch library.
-It alows the user to specify what child (or target) objects should also be available when a top level object is retrieved.
+In an effort to reduce the amount of code I have to support, I have consolidated the code that retrieves datastore objects into the graphfetch library.
+It allows the user to specify what child (or target) objects should also be available when a top level object is retrieved.

 ## Overview